Rollin Menayese: Walsall

 On 16 July 2021, Menayese joined Walsall on a season-long loan.
 He made his debut for Walsall in a 0–0 draw against Doncaster Rovers in the EFL Cup.
 He played the full 90 minutes, but did not take a penalty in the penalty shootout.
 He made his league debut in a 1–1 draw against Scunthorpe.
 He played a further 23 games (25 in total) while on loan at Walsall.

 On 4 January 2022, following a successful loan spell, Walsall made the loan a permanent transfer.
 Menayese signed a contract until 2024.

 Hartlepool United (loan)

 On 18 July 2022, Menayese joined fellow League Two club Hartlepool United on a season-long loan deal.
-He scored for Hartlepool in a 2–0 win at Crawley Town.
-Menayese scored again in a 2–1 win at Rochdale.
+On 9 December 2022, he scored his first goal for Hartlepool in a 2–0 win at Crawley Town.
+Menayese followed this up by scoring again, on Boxing Day, in a 2–1 win at Rochdale.
 In January 2023, Menayese was ruled out for the rest of the season due to an ankle injury following a strong challenge in a defeat to Carlisle United.

+Aldershot Town (loan)

+On 25 January 2024, Menayese returned to National League club Aldershot Town on loan for the remainder of the season.

+Return to Walsall

+On 12 March 2024, Menayese was recalled from his loan spell.
+He went straight into the starting-eleven for that evening's match, opening the scoring in an eventual 1–1 draw with Barrow.
+He was released at the end of the season.

+Aldershot Town

+On 22 August 2024, Menayese returned to Aldershot Town on a permanent basis.

+On 5 January 2025, it was announced that Menayese had left the club following the expiry of his contract.

+Macclesfield

+On 17 January 2025, Menayese joined Northern Premier League Premier Division side Macclesfield.
+On 22 March 2025, he was brought on as a second-half substitute as Macclesfield defeated Bamber Bridge 2–1 to be crowned champions.
+Following promotion, he signed a new contract for the following season.